lizzypine/lizzypine/README.md

 Aloha! 🤙

-I'm Lizzy, a software developer and computer science educator based out of Kona, Hawaii.
+I'm Lizzy, a software developer and computer science educator based in Kona, Hawaii.

 • 🔭 I’m currently working on Kona Swim Hub, a full-stack web application to help Hawaii-based families find local swim lessons for their kids.